cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/03-phylogeny.md

 We have highlighted the the clades showing our samples (pint) and the main clade they fall into (purple).
 We can see that:

-- Do all your samples cluster together?
-- Are they quite distinct (long branch lengths) compared to their closest public sequences?
-- Do your samples cluster with the pathogenic O1 biotype?
-- Which transmission wave are your samples most closely related to?
-- Do these results agree with the result you obtained on _Pathogenwatch_?

 - Our samples do cluster together, suggesting they are more similar to each other than to any other samples in the dataset.
 - They are quite distant from other public sequences in their clade.
   This could be true divergence if, for example, the public sequences were collected a long time ago and/or from distant locations or outbreaks (we have no information about this).